 In order to make the final decision, consumers usually decide on one product attribute that is the most important.
 It could be quality, price, location, option, etc. Another method of making a final decision is for the consumer to create a specific cutoff.
 This could be financially based; such as the limit for a ninja hideout could be $25,000.
 A marketer has to realize which attribute is most important to the consumer and communicate away any potential obstacles.
 For instance, suppose our ninja has decided that he will make his decision based on a price cutoff of $20,000.
 A marketer could then promote that the ninja could still afford the $25,000 hideout by using excellent financing.

-Economic issues have really affected the purchase outcome due to the recession.
-According to PewSocialTrends.org (a national demographic and trend survey company), only six percent of consumers have increased their spending since the recession hit in 2007.
-In fact, 62% of Americans said in the survey that they have curtailed their consumer spending amounts.
-In the survey, the respondents were quizzed about their future spending patterns once the economy improves; 31% say that they will spend less in the next few years.
-The final part of this step is that the consumer has to decide to buy or not to buy.
+Economic issues can also affect purchase outcomes.
+For example, in the aftermath of the 2008 financial crisis, PewSocialTrends.org (a national demographic and trend survey company), noted that only six percent of consumers had increased their spending.
+In fact, 62% of Americans said in the survey that they had curtailed their consumer spending amounts.
+Respondents were also quizzed about their future spending patterns once the economy improved; 31% said they would spend less in future years.

 After a consumer makes a decision to buy a product, they expect satisfaction to occur from the purchase.
 If the product does not meet their requirements, then dissatisfaction can occur and the consumer will talk poorly about the product publicly, return the product and also possibly not be a repeat buyer.
 A smart marketer will make sure that their consumer is completely satisfied and does not develop any negative post-purchase feelings.
 Cognitive dissonance is the inner tension that a consumer experiences after recognizing an inconsistency between behavior, value and opinions.
 Marketers can prevent cognitive dissonance by excellent communication of their product's benefits and features, customer service follow up by email and even small gifts, such as calendars or pens with the company name.